arrowtype/recursive/docs/03-slnt_ital-axis-rename-tests/README.md

 > For the purposes of font matching, User Agents may treat italic as a synonym for oblique.
 For User Agents that treat these values distinctly, synthesis must not be performed for italic.

-This means, as far as I can tell, that `font-style:italic` should call a font if that font is established in `@font-face` rules to have `font-style:oblique`.
+This last part means, as far as I can tell, that `font-style:italic` should call a font if that font is established in `@font-face` rules to have `font-style:oblique`.
 However, the concept might logically be extended as saying that `font-style:italic` should "implement oblique values" with the slnt variation, as stated above.

+However, it seems likely that most browsers will interpret `font-style:italic` by requesting for `ital=1`, and as a backup, requesting for `slnt` at its max clockwise lean (negative value).

-However, because there are different legitimate uses for slant vs italic styles, it may not be a bad thing for `<em>`, `<i>`, and `font-style:italic` to only call the ital axis.
+Furthermore, because there are different legitimate uses for slanted vs italic styles, it may actually be best for `<em>`, `<i>`, and `font-style:italic` to *only* call the ital axis.

 ## What *are* Italics?
 What is Slant?